DeactivatedWhatSoever/NSL/devops/the_devops_2.0_toolkit.md

 ### The Light at the End of the Deployment pipeline
 Yep, it's all because of Docker.
 We finally got a way to actually make immutable infrastructure and make deploying infrastructure plausible.
 Let's take the red pill and see how this rabbit-hole goes.

+## The Implementation Breakthrough - Continuous Deployment, Microservices, and Containers
+With CD(Continuous Deployment), microservices, and containers, we can implement a whole new world combined.
+Let's find out.

+### Continuous Integration
+I already know the benefits of CI and I'm trying to adopt it to my team.
+The real prerequisite over here is actually tests.
+We need to find out whether our new code works or not, and it goes well with the rest of the code.
+We have to integrate ASAP, and always.
+Also, the sooner we know the code cracks, the sooner we'll get to fix it.

+The real things we need in CI:
+* Pushing to the code repository
+* Static analysis
+* Pre-deployment testing
+* Packaging and deployment to the test environment
+* Post-deployment testing

+### Pushing to the Code Repository
+When a push or PR goes to the code repository, then there'll be a CI trigger.
+The CI pipeline will proceed and the developer who made the changes will get the notification when it fails.
+Because of not giving everyone the notification, it'll be best for the person who actually made the changes to look it up.
+That'll be really fast.
+So it'll be best to give a private message which will make the people most responsive.
+ Push, commit vs PR.
+I'm not sure whether it's right to actually just do that stuff.
+They'll need reviews right?
+Or if they don't need reviews, it'll be code like real small or actually viewable stuff?
+But I don't think coding works out like that.
+There'll be people who want to review the code or want to get it reviewed when they're part of the job is done.
+How continuous is actually something we need to define and match the consensus with the team.
+ Anyways, most of the CI pipelines start with a static analysis of the code.
+Let's get to it.

+### Static analysis
+So, a CI tool is actually responsible for detecting whether the code has changed or not.
+And then execute the pipeline.
+So I think it'll be good for you to try and find a nice tool that does that.
+ Anyways, the opposite of static analysis is obviously dynamic analysis, and dynamic analysis is actually some sort of code that executes and analyzes the code dynamically.
+Really, I don't know what that really means but I hope to find out.
+ Static analysis is really easy to apply and it mostly get rids out all the code reviews most people will do.
+Which is pretty cool.
+Like lint, white spaces, or matching coding conventions and all of that.
+Love it.
+ There's a picture in the book and it really is a good picture.
+I'd love to put it in over here but It'll be better to just have a nice address over here for mental reminders.

+### Pre-Deployment testing
+Mostly things like unit tests and functional tests come over in here.
+These are really critical things and must have them in this part.
+They are the most easy and fast things to actually do over here.
+ Didn't know integration and performance tests don't have a lot of code coverage.
+But duh, code coverage mostly is done by unit tests and functional tests.
+Anyways, that's it!

+### Packaging and Deployment to the Test environment
+Package your code!
+Make it into a JAR or whatever thing that you do in your programming language, or make a Docker container with just the runtime for your code and the libraries that you need to execute your code.
+That's done like that!

+### Post-Deployment testing
+Now, functional, integration and performance tests are run over here.
+The tests that need to get tested when actually deployed!
+ BDD for functional tests, and Gatling for performance?
+Gotta get to know what Gatling is.
+ Well this is mostly the finish line for integration.
+You could also put in some metrics for measuring code coverage for tests.
+I think that should be great when we actually need it.

+### Continuous Delivery and Deployment
+The most important thing about CD is, the pipeline must have confidence about `no need of manual testing`.
+It's then, that we can actually deploy the code to production with confidence and actually automate it.
+If we need manual testing, then we can't really deploy it.
+ To actually make continuous deployment, we can't actually do that if there are politics involved.
+Like marketing, the business people, they want to deploy it at some time or some place.
+That actually needs us to have confidence.
+So certain products or services won't be able to do deployment, but most of them will be able to do delivery.
+Some teams which actually need manual testing, a QA team, will only be able to have a CI environment.
+ We need proxies that determine which release is actually deployed or not.
+Also, we need to make the integrated software like databases, need to actually work in both versions.
+ Since no business decisions or whatever are in continuous deployment, we need a way to actually make sense of the code that are visible to the users.
+That's where feature flags come in.
+With these, we can toggle which feature should be on or not.

+### Microservices
+Micro means less code to package, test, and deploy.
+This will also let us run these pipelines in parallel and make a whole system deployment much faster.
+The thing is, I'm keeping on thinking that this actually is the future.
+I know that if you have too many applications up when you're app is small, it's not really cost effective.
+But it'll be great in the future.
+I'm just thinking, when the app is small, just write it small in monolithic.
+But when it gets bigger, start splitting them up.

+### Containers
+Isolation and immutable are the keywords that we must swallow in to understand containers.
+Because of containers, we could ship our applications in an isolated environment that doesn't change.
+That's why we can actually have operating systems that have nothing except a runtime of containers.
+Really, this is the god damn future.
+I love it.
+A whole cloud infrastructure could actually run on a container cluster.
+ Hypervisors vs Ixc is the next topic you should go study about.
+Well anyways, containers are obviously winning.

+### The Three Musketeers - Synergy of Continuous Deployment, Microservices, and Containers
+Let's get into it.
+I think the introductory is done now.
+But the thing is, if we want continuous deployment, we need to make our apps in a microservice fashion, and put them in isolated and immutable environments like containers.
+ `Knowing is not enough; we must apply.
+Willing is not enought; we must do.`

 #reading/books